jwbe/beanstalk-microsite/src/content/pages/about-beanstalk.md

   </TestimonialPod>
 </TestimonialPods>

-## Here's what the press says about us
+## Here's what the press say about us

 <PressLogos/>